Categories

 • Between 580 and 669– A fair credit score

-How do I get a low credit score?
+How do I know if I have a low credit score?

 Negative events in your credit history can be very bad for your credit score.
-Negative events can be considered as:
+The most common causes are:

 You can still get a personal loan with a low credit score, but it will be much more challenging.